-COUNTDOWN MODULE 3.3: DELIVERY OF MEDICINES TO COMMUNITY MEMBERS sible Resources required d role) / Budget HF N130,000 for dose poles N91,000 community register apron.
+EXAMPLE FROM RURAL LGA: ACTIONS FOR MEDICINE DELIVERY TO COMMUNITIES ble Resources required / Budget N130,000 for dose poles N91,000 community register apron.
 Enough medicines, data tools, dose poles apron for CDDs will be provided by Saturday before Sunday service.
 Enough medicines, data tools, dose poles apron for CDDs will be provided by Friday during Jumat service.
 Person responsible (insert name and role) Role: CDDs Supervised by: FLHF Roles: LNTD, FLHF, CDDs and clergies at the church LNTD, FLHF, CDDs Actions Distribution to take place for 7 days which should avoid during peak farming season or religious fasting times, and is preferable for the LGA.
 Medicines will be distributed in the morning before communities go to work and after communities return home in the evening.
 Children who are away for school will be accessed during evening period when they are back from school.
-G50 CDDs will be used to distribute medicines for population of 650,000.
+GDO CDDs will be used to distribute medicines for population of 650,000.
 If CDDs are insufficient the alternative plan temporary distribution post (e.g. village head's house) will be used to increase distribution.
 Ensure CDD teams have a balance of men and women.
 CDDs will work in pairs to distribute or a group of three.
 Payment should be made within 5 days after MAM has been completed.
 CDDs will discuss with pastors of churches within their community 3 or 4 days before the church service day and organise for the CDDs to come to administer the medicine at the church on Sundays during the distribution period.
-Pastors will inform CDD the time to come and distribute medicine at the church and announce to their congregation when the CDD will be around at an agreed time to administer medicine.
+Pastors will inform CDD the time to come and distribute medicine at the church and announce to their congregation when the CDD will be around at an agreed time to administer medicine to only those who has not received the medicine.
 CDDs will arrange that Pastors will arrange water for the congregation who will take the medicine at church.
 CDDs will discuss with Imams of mosques within their community 3 or 4 days before the Jumaat service on Friday for the CDDs to come to administer the medicine at the mosque on Friday during distribution period.
 Imams will inform CDD the time to come and distribute the medicine and will also announce to their congregation that CDDs will be around at the time he has asked the CDD to come to administer medicine to only those who has not received the medicine.
 CDDs will arrange that Imam will arrange water for the people that will take the medicine at mosque service on Fridays.
-End date 13/09/2018 14/09/2018 11/09/2018 Start date 07/09/2018 14/09/2018 11/09/2018 No. of days ~ Activity House to House distribution Alternative Mechanism of medicines administration (Churches) Alternative Mechanism of drug administration (Mosque) S/N N M
+End date 13/09/2018 14/09/2018 11/09/2018 Start date 07/09/2018 14/09/2018 11/09/2018 No. of days 7 1 1 Activity House to House distribution Alternative Mechanism of medicines administration (Churches) Alternative Mechanism of drug administration (Mosque) S/N Н N М